This post may contain affiliate links. Please read our disclosure policy.

 - Add in the spinach and basil (I use tongs to lift the chicken up and just tuck it under) and let it wilt for about a minute.
 Season with extra salt & pepper as needed and serve immediately.

-- I highly recommend using white wine, but if you can't for whatever reason, try adding the equivalent amount of chicken broth and about 1/2 to 1 teaspoon of Dijon mustard.
-That's my little trick for mimicking the taste of white wine in cooking.
+- I highly recommend using white wine (try pinot grigio or sauvignon blanc), but if you can’t for whatever reason, try adding the equivalent amount of chicken broth and about 1/2 to 1 teaspoon of Dijon mustard.
+That’s my little trick for mimicking the taste of white wine in cooking.